Skip to main content

 2. Select the model you want to optimize (if no selection is made, the whole scene will be processed).

-3. Inside the Plugin window, choose the Action Remesh and Bake Decals.
+3. Inside the plugin window, choose the action Remesh and Bake Decals.

 4. Press the Run button.